zawnk/rstlouisbluesdiscord/content/info/channels/spam/index.md

 This is also the only channel in which you can share your memes and other images as it is the only channel that allows file attachments.

-**Important note**: Even though the channel is marked as NSFW, no actual content that is against the [../../rules/#dont-be-a-jerk](Golden Rule) can be shared in here.
+**Important note**: Even though the channel is marked as NSFW, no actual content that is against the [Golden Rule](../../rules/#dont-be-a-jerk) can be shared in here.
 This includes but is not limited to 18+, sexist, political or racist content.
 Failure to follow this simple rule will result in [a ban](../../rules/#consequences).